Dog Myths - Dog Facts or Dog Fiction?

 Dog's mouths are cleaner than ours

 There is no reason at all why this should be true.
 We all have bacteria in our mouths, dogs included and just think of all the places your dog's tongue has been.
-I’m not fussy about dog kisses at all but I wouldn’t go as far as saying they were clean wink
+I’m not fussy about dog kisses at all but I wouldn’t go as far as saying they were clean.

 Rescue dogs are problem dogs